SiliaSk/AI-project-B/README.md

 lr_results.columns = [ 'Method', 'Training MSE', 'Training R2', 'Test MSE', 'Test R2' ]
 print(lr_results)
 ```
 However, I decided to apply another ML Model, Random Forest, to compare which one would be more suitable for my data.
-After conducting a comparison, I realized that the linear regression model was the better choice.
+After comparing, I realized that the linear regression model was the better choice.
 ```python
 from sklearn.ensemble import RandomForestRegressor rf = RandomForestRegressor(max_depth = 2, random_state = 100)